ZecHub/zechub/site/zcashtech/Halo.md

 ### How does this benefit Zcash?

 The Orchard Shielded pool activated with NU5 is the implementation of this new proof system on the Zcash Network.
 Guarded by the same turnstile design as used between Sprout and Sapling with the intent to gradually retire the older shielded pools.
 This encourages migration to a fully trustless proof system, reinforcing confidence in the soundness of the monetary base, and reducing the implementation complexity and attack surface of Zcash overall.
+Following the activation of Orchard in 2022 several privacy enhancements were made possible.
+The introduction of 'Actions' to replace inputs/outputs helps in reducing the amount of transaction metadata.

 Trusted setups are generally difficult to coordinate & presented a systemic risk.
 It would be necessary to repeat them for each major protocol upgrade.
 Removing them presents a substantial improvement for safely implementing new protocol upgrades.

 Recursive proof composition holds the potential for compressing unlimited amounts of computation, creating auditable distributed systems, making Zcash a highly scalable blockchains and protecting user privacy.
-The concept is a proof that verifies the correctness of another instance of itself, allowing any amount of computational effort and data to produce a short proof that can be checked quickly.
-This Nested proof composition is an essential technique for enabling flexibility for extensions such as Zcash Shielded Assets and improving Layer 1 scalability for Zcash.
+This ia an essential technique for enabling flexibility for extensions such as Zcash Shielded Assets and improving Layer 1 capacity for Zcash.

 ## Halo in the wider ecosystem